jonnyrobots/roberts.work/_posts/2021-03-03-generating-revnue-from-oss.md

 # Forming and operating an Open Source software company

-### How Open Source software projects turn into revenue-generating companies.

 In 2019 we acquired a company with an “open core” product.
 The simplest version of the product was provided for free, available as Open Source software (OSS).
 On top of the free OSS (“FOSS”) version was a commercial version (“COSS”) with additional features targeted at a subset of the total user base.

 That business was different in every way to the one that acquired it: in commercial model (subscription), pricing model (per unit), distribution model (OSS), user interface (CLI), market, end user... there was a lot to understand.